gmac/professional-javascript/part1_basics/intro_to_javascript.md

 A conditional statement is comprised of two parts:

- - The **condition** is a code *expression* that gets assessed into a boolean (true/false).
+ - The **condition** is a code *expression* that gets assessed as a boolean (true/false).
 This condition generally compares two data values (ex: `a < b`).

- - The condition is followed by a **block**, which is a block of code wrapped in curly braces.
+ - The condition is followed by a **block**, which is a list of commands wrapped in curly braces.
 If the condition evaluates as truthy, then the block runs.
 Otherwise, the block is skipped.

-Conditional statements may be extended with multiple clauses using `else if`, and may include a final catch-all `else` block to run when all other conditions fail:
+Conditional statements may be extended with multiple clauses using `else if`, and may include a final catchall `else` block to run when other conditions fail:

 ```javascript
 if (a > b) {